First Toposophic - Basic Transapients

 Learning: Transapient learning capacity far exceeds that of modosophonts.
 The Slearning mental structures that many modosophont clades have gengineered or otherwise built into themselves are vastly greater in an S1 and multi-dimensional thought processes (usually involving thousands of different approaches to a problem) are employed as a matter of course.
 Virtually any modosophont comprehensible information or skill set can be learned and applied perfectly after a single lesson.
 Many modosophont level tasks can be mastered after merely observing them being performed, even if no effort at teaching is being made.

-Combined with their ability to modify their physical and mental structures almost at will, these capacities allow a transapient to replicate virtually any modosophont outlook or mental ability, whether Baseline, Near-baseline, or Superior, biological or cybernetic, usually at a level of capability that is hundreds or thousands of times more powerful than what modosophont minds can manage. (links to pages on nearbaseline and superior genemods)
+Combined with their ability to modify their physical and mental structures almost at will, these capacities allow a transapient to replicate virtually any modosophont outlook or mental ability, whether Baseline, Near-baseline, or Superior, biological or cybernetic, usually at a level of capability that is hundreds or thousands of times more powerful than what modosophont minds can manage.
+For comparison, see the articles on nearbaseline genemods and superior genemods.

 Communication: S:1 transapients can carry on over 15,000 simultaneous conversations at a modosophont level of complexity, or a smaller number of conversations at much higher levels of complexity.
 Transapient languages such as Polyglot are often used for general communication, while more direct methods such as Conceptication or knowledge downloads are employed between trusted individuals.
 It is common for transapients to employ parallel languages in which multiple distinct, but interrelated, streams of conversation take place simultaneously to convey the maximum amount of information possible.
 Two or more S:1 minds engaged in busy conversation may routinely exchange data packets containing more information than an entire modosophont mind-state.